elunna/nerfhack-changelog/README.md

 * Ported from EvilHack
 * Magic beam traps only start appearing after level 10
 * When you (or a monster) steps on this trap, it shoots a random ray type from a pre-set location that crosses through the beam trap.
 The beam type is set for each trap, so once you notice it shoots fire rays, it will always shoot fire rays.
-* The trap graciously never will shoot disintegration or death rays but all the other ray types are possible.
+* Magic beam traps can very rarely shoot disintegration rays.

 #### Grease traps
 * New creation debuting in NerfHack